 Dr. David Szwajcer, Dr. Pierre Teira, Dr. Fabien Touzot, Dr. Tony Truong, Dr. Auro Viswabandya, Dr. Irwin Walker, Ms. Lori West, Dr. Jennifer White, Mrs. Jennifer Wiernikowski, Dr. Anargyros Xenocostas, Dr. Lea Bernard, Dr. Sathish Gopalakrishnan, Dr. Sunil Desai, Dr. Santhosh Thyagu, Dr. Alina Gerrie, Dr. Mitchell Sabloff

-If you are interested in joining the Clinical Trials Network, please fill out the CBMTG Committee Application Form, available here.
+If you are interested in joining the CTTC Research Net, please fill out the CTTC Committee Application Form, available here.

-Please note that to join a Committee, you must first become a CBMTG Member.
+Please note that to join a Committee, you must first become a CTTC Member.